 We originally rented two villas for ₱1,000/night (soft-opening rate), but later on, we occupied 4 when we slept.
 The caretakers also prepared hot water for us—that was sweet.

 The owner has several plans for the resort, including putting up a restaurant, installing a generator set, and offering water sport activities, such as banana boat, jet ski, etc.

 How to get to Kalanggaman Island

 From Manila, book a flight to Tacloban, Leyte, and then hop on a van to Palompon.
-Flight takes and hour but the van may cost you 4 to 5 hours or travel time.
+Flight takes an hour but the van may cost you 4 to 5 hours of travel time.

 From Cebu City, take a ferry to Palompon.
 This will leave Cebu at 9PM and will arrive at Palompon around 3AM.
-If you find it too early, you may take SuperCats’ 5:30AM or OceanJet’s 6:30AM trip to Ormoc, and then board a van to Palompon.
+If you find it too early, you may take SuperCats’ 5:30AM or OceanJet’s 6:30AM trip to Ormoc, and then hop on a van to Palompon.

 From Cuatro Islas, return to Inopacan, and then take a van to Ormoc.
 From Ormoc, hop on a van to Palompon.

 If you are coming from Sambawan Island, return to Naval, Biliran, and then board a van to Ormoc.